Code4Change Is Different. It Is About Contributing To Society.

 This EPW commentary analyzes gender biases exacerbated by technology and digital ecosystems in India.
 It explores how sexist design, data, and algorithmic systems can reinforce inequality.
 The piece articulates the need for gender-sensitive tech policy, inclusive data-gathering frameworks, and systemic audits to reduce bias and ensure equitable outcomes across gender lines.

-Illustrating The Impact: New Graphic Novel Highlights How Ngos Are Using Data To Bring About Change
+Illustrating The Impact: New Graphic Novel Highlights How NGOs Are Using Data To Bring About Change

 Kanak AI: Formalising gig economy